Lighthouses of Bermuda

 of the mercury flotation with ball bearings.
-In 2005, the tower was reported to be in need of renovations; currently visitors were banned from the gallery due to safety concerns.
+In 2005, the tower was reported to be in need of renovations, and visitors were banned from the gallery due to safety concerns.
 In September 2012, the government announced it would soon begin a restoration of the lighthouse, and after some delays the repainting and refurbishment was carried out in the spring of 2014.
 In October 2014, Hurricane Gonzalo heavily damaged the roof of the signal station building, but it was repaired and reopened in March 2015.
 Located on the highest point of the island in Southampton Parish, southwest of Hamilton.
-Site and tower open daily year round.
+Site and tower open daily year round except for February.
 Operator:

 Bermuda Department of Marine and Ports Services.
 Site manager: Gibbs